Crawling technicolor: Scaling dimension of the technigluon (field-strength operator) sup2

 \section{Scaling dimension of the technigluon (field-strength operator)\texorpdfstring{$^{\bf 2}$}{sup2}}

-This appendix concerns the origins and derivation of formulas for the anomalous scaling function eq.~(\ref{gamma}) and dimension $4 + \beta'$ of the trace anomaly.
-These formulas, derived in \cite{CT1,CT2}, were common private knowledge as far back as the 1970's.
-Only recently, we rediscovered the published version
+This appendix concerns the origins and derivation of formulas for the anomalous scaling function (\ref{gamma}) and dimension $4 + \beta'$ of the trace anomaly.
+These formulas, derived in Refs.~\cite{CT1,CT2}, were common private knowledge as far back as the 1970s.
+Only recently, we rediscovered the original version